wincentbalin/pytesstrain/README.md

 `run_text()`.
 The package `pytesstrain.cli` contains the tolls you might run at the command line.
 The package `pytesstrain.ambigs` contains function around `unicharambigs` file.
 The package `pytesstrain.text2image` contains the interface to the `text2image` command from the Tesseract OCR; the interface relies on `pytesseract` module and is modelled after it as well.
+The package `pytesstrain.metrics` contains error rate calculations, as well the interface class `Metrics`.
+The package `pytesstrain.utils` has auxiliary functions.